You can learn a lot from the graves of your ancestors. But how do you find a cemetery grave? And what is there to do when you go to a cemetery?

 It’s a good idea to check whether the cemetery has an office and if so whether they have a website as well.

-From here you may be able to get the answers that you need before making that trip.
+From here you may be able to get the answers that you need before you make that trip.

 What you need to ask: